mattbellis/PHYS-3330/raw-content/lab2-raw.md

 1. For essentially all circuits, you will need power connections (+15 V, -15V, ground).
 Connect the power supply to the panel using banana cables.

-2.  **USE A COLOR CODE FOR THE POWER CONNECTIONS!** Typically we use **black = ground**, <span style="color: red;">**red = +15 V**</span>, and <span style="color: blue;">**blue = -15 V**</span>.
+2.  **USE A COLOR CODE FOR THE POWER CONNECTIONS!** The convention used in this course is **black = ground**, <span style="color: red;">**red = +15 V**</span>, and <span style="color: blue;">**blue = -15 V**</span>.
 Using a consistent color code will allow you and others to debug your circuits quickly.
 You are also less likely to plug something in incorrectly and burn up a component.
-Write down your color code in your lab notebook.
+You should also have a white colored banana jack on your interface panel.
+You may find that this is useful during your final project phase if you require another voltage.
+Remember to write down your color code in your lab notebook.

-3. Once you have power connected to the front panel, use the wires soldered on the back of the connectors to make connections to the board (+15, -15, and ground).
+3. Once you have power connected to the interface panel, use jumper wires from the appropriate screw terminal to make connections to the breadboard (+15, -15, and ground).
 The long rails that run the length of the board are best for distributing power to all of your components.
 Use these for only power or ground.

 4. Good electrical contact is essential when you plug in components or wires.
 Use only 22- or 24-gauge solid wire, not stranded wire.
 The 22- or 24-gauge wire should make a good connection with the conductors inside the board without slipping out easily.
 Push in each wire until you feel the contacts grip. **Dont force larger wires into the protoboard.
 You can damage the connectors.**

-5. Reliable ground connections (0 V), readily accessible from any point on the board, are essential to the good functioning of most circuits.
-The front panel is the ground for your circuit board since the outside of the BNC connector connects the front panel of your circuit board to the ground of other instruments in your experiment.
+5. Reliable ground connections (0 V), readily accessible from any point on the breadboard, are essential to the good functioning of most circuits.
+The interface panel is wired such that outer conductor on the BNC connectors are connected to the **black** banana jack, which forces a common chassis ground.
+This is indicated on the wiring diagram printed on the interface panel.

 ## Supplying power to your protoboard